 As usual, we start with some imports.
-In addition to the Twisted imports, this example uses the html module to escape user-enteredcontent for inclusion in the output.
+In addition to the Twisted imports, this example uses the cgi module to escape user-enteredcontent for inclusion in the output.

 '''

 from twisted.web.server import Site

 from twisted.web.resource import Resource

 from twisted.internet import reactor, endpoints

+import cgi

 '''